Diabetic NephropathySkip to the navigation

 After age 10 and after the child has had diabetes for 5 years

-A microalbuminuria dipstick test is a simple test that can detect small amounts of protein in the urine (microalbuminuria, also called proteinuria).
+An albuminuria dipstick test is a simple test that can detect small amounts of protein in the urine.
 The strip changes color if protein is present, providing an estimate of the amount of protein.
-A spot urine test for microalbuminuria is a more precise lab test that can measure the exact amount of protein in a urine sample.
+A spot urine test for albuminuria is a more precise lab test that can measure the exact amount of protein in a urine sample.
 Either of these tests may be used to test your urine for protein.

 You will also have a creatinine test done every year.
 The creatinine test is a blood test that shows how well your kidneys are working.